 Until I read about it in The New York Times, I had no idea that Tuvalu — a small South Pacific island nation previously best known as one of the most likely to sink below water as the oceans rise (“Toodle-oo, Tuvalu,” goes the sardonic refrain) — has been making millions of dollars by selling its Internet URL suffix .tv to companies that stream videos and the like.

 Every country and a number of dependencies has been assigned a country code, usually based on its name, and Tuvalu lucked into the .tv designation years ago.

 I salute their entrepreneurial spirit, even as their low-lying atolls threaten to become the next Atlantis.

 It turns out Tuvalu isn’t the only country doing this sort of business.

-According to The Times, Colombia has… Continue reading
+According to The Times, Colombia has been doing boffo biz… Continue reading